Picante Omelet Pie

 - Pour the picante sauce into a lightly greased 9-in. pie plate.
 Sprinkle with cheeses; set aside.
 In a blender, combine eggs and sour cream; cover and process until smooth.
 Pour over cheese.

-- Bake at 375° for 20-25 minutes or until a knife inserted near the center comes out clean.
+- Bake at 375° for 20-25 minutes or until a knife inserted in the center comes out clean.
 Let stand 5 minutes before cutting.
 Garnish with tomato and cilantro if desired.
-Yield: 6 servings.

 I have made this for Easter breakfast at Church several times and always receive compliments Its quick and easy to assemble with most of the ingredients on hand.
 I, too, find that I need to double the cooking time.